luisfernandomgrs/ssl-connection/README.md

 In this example, the validity period is 3650 days.
 Set the appropriate number of days for your company.
 Make a reminder to renew the certificate before it expires.

 # My notes
-## This doesn't functionlly after steps above; I receive a sequence errors that i not resolved...
+## This doesn't functionlly after steps above
+I receive a sequence errors that i not resolved...

 ```cmd
 /usr/include/boost/asio/detail/impl/posix_event.ipp:42: undefined reference to `pthread_condattr_setclock'